Golf Tutorials

 Assembling and Organizing Your Scramble A-Team

 The perfect scramble team is a well-balanced machine, not just four big hitters.
-Think of your group like a special ops unit, where each player has a designed role based on their strengths.
-Assigning thesest roles *before* you tee off is one of the most impactful things you can do.
+Think of your group like a special ops unit, where each player has a designated role based on their strengths.
+Assigning these roles before you tee off is one of the most impactful things you can do.

 The Four Key Player Roles